limitbreakinc/payment-processor-v2/README.md

 4. Taker prompted to review the details, including review and acknowledgement of the current on-chain royalty fees for each item, the maker marketplace fees for each item, and the fees on top when applicable.
 5. For any co-signed offer orders, client requests co-signatures.
 7. The most applicable `bulkAcceptOffers` function should be called.
 [Applicability Details](#bulk-accept-offers)
-8. Marketplace calls the appropriate cPortEncoder function to generate the calldata to bulk fill the orders.
+8. Marketplace calls the appropriate PaymentProcessorEncoder function to generate the calldata to bulk fill the orders.
 9. Wallet pops up a transaction confirmation of the applicable `bulkAcceptOffers` call.
 10. Taker confirms or rejects the transaction through their wallet interface.

 ***Note: There are other steps marketplaces may need to implement to prompt users in the workflow.
-For instance: approving cPort to transfer NFTs and ERC-20 payments, prompting to wrap native currency or swap currencies when needed, or prompting buyers to perform a one-time signature to prove they are EOAs [for select ERC721-C security levels only].***
+For instance: approving PaymentProcessor to transfer NFTs and ERC-20 payments, prompting to wrap native currency or swap currencies when needed, or prompting buyers to perform a one-time signature to prove they are EOAs [for select ERC721-C security levels only].***